wcko87/rabiribi-map-editing/docs/events/custom_events.md

 - **556 EV_SETSPIKEDMG**

-    IF Erina passes these events, set all spikes damage to k.
+    IF Erina passes this event, set all spikes damage to k.
     - k is the value of the X+1 tile. (i.e. eventID: 5000 + k)
     - If k = 0, disable this effect.

 - **557 EV_PLAYMUSIC**

-    IF Erina passes these events, play music ID k. (useful for playing music with ID>31)
+    IF Erina passes this event, play music ID k. (useful for playing music with ID>31)
     - k is the value of the X+1 tile. (i.e. eventID: 5000 + k)

 - **558 EV_CHANGEITEM**

-    IF Erina passes these events, set item ID k's Level to n.
+    IF Erina passes this event, set item ID k's Level to n.
     - k is the value of the X+1 tile. (i.e. eventID: 5000 + k)
     - n is the value of the X+2 tile. (i.e. eventID: 5000 + n)
     - (If n is 0, remove the item)